 How much does Vision Therapy cost?

-Eyecare Deluxe, aside from a thorough 2-hour neuro-vision examination, we have the most complete diagnostic ophthalmic tests and machines to provide in-depth information about our patient's case, to achieve the best results.
+At Eyecare Deluxe, aside from a thorough 2-hour neuro-vision examination, we have the most complete diagnostic ophthalmic tests and machines to provide in-depth information about our patient's case, to achieve the best results.
 We usually recommend 20 sessions of vision therapy with progress follow-ups every 5 sessions to monitor improvements.
 We also have doctor-supervised home vision therapy options for patients who may not be able to visit the clinic often for in-office vision therapy sessions.
 We may prescribe various forms of vision therapy depending on the patient's age, eye concerns, mental, and physical capacity.
-Vision therapy may cost from 200 USD to 2,500 USD.